TGAC/COPO-documentation/policies/privacy-notice.rst

 * To monitor errors and exceptions that may occur during metadata submission
 * To register your email address with your COPO user account and to submit your email address to public repositories after manifest submissions
+* To send email notifications when submitted samples have been accepted or rejected by a sample manager

 .. raw:: html